-Note: References under this heading to paragraphs are to paragraphs in the Seventh Schedule.
+Note: References under this heading to paragraphs are to paragraphs in the Seventh Schedule and references to an employee include a director.

 Security costs incurred by an employer in relation to employees may give rise to a taxable benefit in the hands of the employees under the Seventh Schedule with attendant employees' tax implications.
 A taxable benefit will arise, for instance, when -